Arbogast (magister militum): Battle of the Frigidus and death of Arbogast

 Theodosius set off from Constantinople in the middle of May, reaching Adrianople on 20 June 394.
 His route to Italy lay through the Julian Alps, and Arbogast and Eugenius moved to intercept him.
 They made camp in Mediolanum and were joined by Nicomachus Flavianus, who had conducted a haruspicy and obtained a prophecy of victory for their cause.
 The Western army's original plan called for laying a series of ambushes in the Alps, arranged so as to encircle Theodosius and his troops.
 Theodosius failed to appear at the expected time, and Arbogast concluded that the enemy had changed course and was trying to outflank him from behind the heavily defended Adriatic coast.
 He called off the attacks in the mountain passes and dispatched a substantial portion of his forces to the south to meet the supposed assault.

 In fact, Theodosius had paused at Sirmium to gather reinforcements.
 He passed undisturbed through the Alps and reached Arbogast's location in September.
-The forces of Arbogast and Eugenius entrenched themselves in a plain with their backs turned to the river Frigidus, with additional troops occupying nearby elevated positions and the south still defended against outflanking movements.
-Theodosius was compelled to make a frontal assault.
-Battle commenced on 5 September 394 and lasted the entire day, with Theodosius failing to break through Arbogast's lines.
+The forces of Arbogast and Eugenius entrenched themselves on a flat plain with their backs to the river Frigidus.
+Additional troops occupied nearby elevated positions, and the men who had been sent south were left in place to defend against outflanking manoeuvres.
+Battle commenced on 5 September 394 and lasted the entire day.
+Theodosius, compelled to make a frontal assault, failed to break through Arbogast's lines.
 Having taken heavy losses, the Eastern army retreated towards the protection of the Julian Alps.
 Arbogast sent a large force after them, but suffered a humiliating reversal when Theodosius convinced the attackers to switch sides in return for a substantial bribe.

-Thus reinforced, Theodosius was ready to attack Arbogast and Eugenius again on the following day.
-He approached the battlefield on a narrow road, where the diminished Western army tried to ambush him.
-The ambush was thwarted by a local weather phenomenon known as the bora, wherein the pressure effect on cold air passing over the mountains produces cyclonic winds of up to 60 mph.
-The wind threw dust in the faces of Arbogast and his troops and turned back their projectile weapons, helping Theodosius to a comprehensive victory.
-Christian writers such as Theodoretus and Saint Augustine say that the Battle of the Frigidus was won through divine intervention, although modern scholars see more significance in Theodosius' unprecedentedly large-scale employment of barbarian mercenaries.
+Reinforced by the turncoats from the army of Arbogast and Eugenius, Theodosius was ready to attack them for a second time on the following day.
+He approached the battlefield on a narrow road, where the now diminished Western army attempted to ambush him.
+The ambush was thwarted with the help of a local weather phenomenon known as the bora, wherein the pressure effect on cold air passing over the mountains produces cyclonic winds of up to 60 mph.
+The wind threw dust in the faces of Arbogast and his troops and turned back their projectile weapons, helping Theodosius win a comprehensive victory.
+Christian writers such as Theodoretus and Saint Augustine say that the Battle of the Frigidus was won through divine intervention, whereas modern scholars instead point out the significance in Theodosius' unprecedentedly large-scale employment of barbarian mercenaries.